freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/override-class-declarations-with-inline-styles.english.md

 ## Disclaimer
-One thing to note is that using ID selectors to style elements is not a best practice for web development, and should be avoided.
-Using IDs for styling loses out on much of the functionality of CSS sheets, and because they have such high specificity, they override most other selectors for styling.
-ID selectors can only be overwritten with inline styles and the <style> tag.
+One thing to note is that using inline styles to style elements is not a best practice for web development, and should generally be avoided.
+Using inline styles loses out on much of the functionality of CSS sheets, and can also create confusion.
+You will typically define element styling in your CSS files, and so inline styling is easy to overlook or forget during development.
+In addition, because they have such high specificity, they are almost impossible to override.